Krillian111/blog/src/markdown/blog/developers-toolbox/02-project-setup.md

 ### Build scripts

 Build script: A script which creates a runnable artifact, assuming the repository was freshly cloned.
-This is important for the build pipelin, dockerizing and to identify missing pieces in the packaging process early on.
+This is important for the build pipeline, dockerizing and to identify missing pieces in the packaging process early on.

 Examples: npm scripts, bash script, Github workflows file, ...